How to Build an Effective Personal Finance Application

 And be ready to stay in touch round the clock, providing 24\7 customer support.

-Today, there are a lot of devices for mobile banking and finances management, and you should satisfy users of all of them.
-It means you need to create a powerful financial app which works with both iOS and Android platforms (and if it also supports Windows devices, it'd be splendidly!).
+Today, there are a lot of devices for mobile banking and financial management, and you should satisfy users of all of them.
+It means you need to create a powerful financial app that works with both iOS and Android platforms (and if it also supports Windows devices, it'd be a great bonus!).
 Take this necessity into account in the development process.